Robot Videos

 WikiTalk first demo (2012, 9 minutes)

-This video shows the first ever demo of WikiTalk on a Nao robot at the International Summer Workshop on Multimodal Interfaces in Metz, France in 2012.
+The first ever demo of WikiTalk on a Nao robot at the International Summer Workshop on Multimodal Interfaces in Metz, France in 2012.
 Although the speech recognition on this older robot was sometimes difficult due to low confidence scores, the demo showed that WikiTalk could support successful information access dialogues with the talking robot.
 This version of WikiTalk was for English only.